About Manaslu Expedition

 The main challenge of the summit is due the altitude and the fact that it is father than it appears.
 The climb starts out with moderate slopes of snow and some blue ice.
 After traversing three plateaus there is a steep climb with some exposed sections to reach the true summit.

-We have a Guaranteed Departure for Mount Manaslu Expediiton this Autumn 2020.
-We have few spaces available to join.
+We have a Guaranteed Departure for Mount Manaslu Expediiton in 2021 and 2022.
+We have spaces available for you to join.
 We are looking forward to make a small group.
 If you are interested in joining the group please let us know.
 This small group is sure to be a lot of fun and it is a great saving too.
-We are providing great offers to join this deparutre date as well, $15900 USD per person, all inclusive price.
+Please get in touch for further details.